polyaxon/polyaxon/site/docs/core/context/index.md

 ### Global information

 This is the information that is unique to each run.

-Each run in Polyaxon has a project, an owner, and a user.
+Each run in Polyaxon has metadata about a project, an owner, and a user.
-It has, as well, several metadata like datetimes, e.g. time of creation, as well as information specific to the kind and runtime of the operation.
+It has, as well, several metadata, e.g. time of creation, as well as specific information, e.g. component kind and runtime.

-This is information is available first and can be used immediately in all areas of the Polyaxonfile using the `{{ globals.* }}` prefix.
+This information is available first and can be used immediately in all areas of the Polyaxonfile using the `{{ globals.* }}` prefix.

 > **Note**: It's very important to note that when `globals.*` is used in a param section with `ref`, it will not correspond anymore to the current run, but will be resolved from the reference defined in the `param.ref`.